tsuru/tsuru/docs/installing/adding-nodes.rst

       key-id: xxxxxxxxxxx
       secret-key: yyyyyyyyyyyyy

-After you have everything configured, adding a new docker done is done by calling :ref:`docker-node-add<docker_node_add_cmd>` in :doc:`tsuru-admin</reference/tsuru-admin>` command.
+After you have everything configured, adding a new docker done is done by calling :ref:`docker-node-add <tsuru_admin_docker_node_add_cmd>` in :doc:`tsuru-admin </reference/tsuru-admin>` command.
 This command will receive a map of key=value params which are IaaS dependant.
 A list of possible key params can be seen calling:

 .. highlight:: bash

 ::

     $ tsuru-admin docker-node-add iaas=ec2

     EC2 IaaS required params:
       image=<image id>         Image AMI ID
       type=<instance type>     Your template uuid